SynBioHub/synbiohub2-docs/content/UserDocumentation/Admin.md

 1. **Retrieve from web of registries**: This option shall retrieve the web of registries that are already existing globally, locally onto you instance, if in case you delete them.

 2. **Add registry**: This shall enable you to add a registry onto your instance.
 For adding, click on this option.
 Then, a popup shall appear.
 Subsequently, enter the registry URI prefix and the Registry URL.
 Finally, click on **submit**.
-This will add an already existing registry of SynBioHub, to the list of registries on you SynBioHub local instance.
+This will add an already existing registry of SynBioHub, to the list of registries on your SynBioHub local instance.

 * Several local web-of-registries are also given on this page alongside their Synbiohub URL.
 Here, you have an option to **save** as well as **delete** the already existing registries.